-Mount Teide National Park is a World Heritage Site and home to Mount Teide, a volcano and the highest mountain peak in Spain at 3718m above sea level.
-You can hike or take a cable car to the base of the final cone summit where you will enjoy the breath-taking views of Tenerife, Gran Canaria and La Palma.
+Mount Teide National Park is a UNESCO World Heritage Site and home to Mount Teide, a volcano and the highest mountain peak in Spain, at 3,718m above sea level.
+You can hike or take a cable car to the base of the final cone summit, where you’ll enjoy breathtaking views of Tenerife, Gran Canaria and La Palma.
 If you want to head to the top of the summit you will need to get a permit in advance.

 Opening Hours: 24 hours